 Extract DIN16961:2018, Attachment D

 3.3 Pipe stiffness

-In the past we realized many projects where complete pipe-system have been installed underground, with very difficult ground situation and very complicated backfilling.
+In the past, we realized many projects where complete pipe-system have been installed underground, with a very difficult ground situation and very complicated backfilling.
 We can, and we do consider the backfilling and installation of the pipeline after the sinking process.
-We provide full structural calculation of the pipes, according to international standards.
+We provide a full structural calculation of the pipes, according to international standards.